yuvaraj55555/Yuvarajis-5600-lab-01/README.md

 }
 ```

-14. Lastly, let's add the icons for the comments and favorites.
+14. Let's add the icons for the comments and favorites.
 First, target the `.social` class selector.
 We'll add a margin top of 1rem, and set the font size to 12px per the mockup.

 Next, let's target both of the `.social span` elements.
 The styles between the comment and the heart icon are very similar, so we save some keystrokes by targeting the most generic selector.
 The only difference between the `.heart` and `.comment` elements are their background images.
 We'll need to set the background image size for the `.social span` to contain, and ensure the image does not repeat.
 We should also add a small padding to the left of the icons, so they are not right up against the text, and some small margin to the right of the icons, so they are not right up against each other.